 - Friendship Technology Preparatory Academy allows parents or eligible students to have the right to inspect and review the student's education records maintained by the school and provide copies in situations deemed necessary. - Friendship Technology Preparatory Academy parents or eligible students have the right to request that a school correct records which they believe to be inaccurate or misleading.
 Friendship Technology Preparatory Academy requires written permission from the parent or eligible student in order to release any information from a student's education record.
-A Release of Student Records Form can be obtained in the Main Office or in the Guidance Office from the SIMS Staff.. - However, FERPA allows Friendship Technology Preparatory Academy to disclose those records, without consent, to the following parties or under the following conditions (34 CFR § 99.31): - School officials with legitimate educational interest; - ✓ Other schools to which a student is transferring;
+A Release of Student Records Form can be obtained in the Main Office or from the SIMS Staff. - However, FERPA allows Friendship Technology Preparatory Academy to disclose those records, without consent, to the following parties or under the following conditions (34 CFR § 99.31): - ✓ School officials with legitimate educational interest; - ✓ Other schools to which a student is transferring; - ✓ Specified officials for audit or evaluation purposes;

-- ✓ Specified officials for audit or evaluation purposes; - Appropriate parties in connection with financial aid to a student; - ✓ Organizations conducting certain studies for or on behalf of the school; - ✓ Accrediting organizations; - ✓ To comply with a judicial order or lawfully issued subpoena; - ✓ Appropriate officials in cases of health and safety emergencies; and - ✓ State and local authorities, within a juvenile justice system, pursuant to specific State law.
+- ✓ Appropriate parties in connection with financial aid to a student: - ✓ Organizations conducting certain studies for or on behalf of the school; - ✓ Accrediting organizations; - ✓ To comply with a judicial order or lawfully issued subpoena; - ✓ Appropriate officials in cases of health and safety emergencies; and - ✓ State and local authorities, within a juvenile justice system, pursuant to specific State law.

-The School's Registrar, Director of Site Operations, and the Principal are the only staff members who have key entry access to the records area.
-The Director of Guidance/Director of Operations performs a monthly audit to ensure that student records that are signed out are returned by the borrower.
+The School's Student Information Manager (SIM) Director of Site Operations, and the Principal are the only staff members who have key entry access to the records area.